fotonauts/activr/README.md

 When defining a `Timeline` class you specify:

-  - what model in your application *owns* that timeline: the `recipient`
+  - what model in your application _owns_ that timeline: the `recipient`
   - what activities are displayed in that timeline: the `routes`

 ### Routes

+With routes you can specify what activities must be stored in the timeline and how to resolve recipients for those activities.

+When an activity is dispatched, Activr tries to resolve all routes of each timeline with that activity.
+The result of a route resolving must be an array of recipient instances and/or recipient ids.

 Let's add some routes: